wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 Tutorial 3a - multi-layer keyboard
 ==================================
-When you finish this tutorial you will be able to be able to modify a multi-layer keybrd sketch to write your very own multi-layer keyboard design.
+When you finish this tutorial you will be able to be able to modify a multi-layer keybrd sketch to write your very own multi-layer keyboard firmware.

 Multi-layer nomenclature
 ------------------------